BoilerBookClub/boiler-library/README.md

 - [ ] Connect log in to google auth (or Purdue if possible?) or require member only password and discord tag
 - [ ] Make searching more advanced with tags separated by some delimiter
 - [ ] Pull more information about each book to display (description, rating, links, etc)
+- [ ] Have users verify if the cover of the book they are donating is accurate

 ----
 ### Contributors